Confusing Navigation

 "The refinements turned this from 'good enough' to flagship-level design."

-— Andrew Thompson, VP of Product, JLR Connected Car
+— Senior Stakeholder, JLR Connected Car

 What I Learned